jsaintvanne/MyMSMSstudy/MSpurity/README.md

  roiList length: 0
  firstBaselineCheck TRUE
  roiScales length: 0
  > paramGroupChromPeaks
  Object of class:  PeakDensityParam
  Parameters:
   sampleGroups: numeric of length 1
   bw: 30
   minFraction: 0.5
   minSamples: 1
   binSize: 0.25
   maxFeatures: 50
 ```

 #### For files containing MS and MS/MS
-<details><summary>Develop</summary>
+This case of input has already been developed by Thomas Lawson and is available in msPurity R package.
+I don't modify anything on it and after my modifications on multiple inputs it should always works well.

+<details><summary>Development and testing</summary>

 ##### Development
-This modification is the harder.
-Where we don't really need file names, now we have to match MS and MS/MS files together to not mix them.
-We also have to care of what each file contain and how the user want to study it.
-For example one file containing MS and MS/MS data can be run with one file containing only MS/MS datas and it has to be process on only its MS datas.
-I made some graphs trying to develop all possibilities of study we can have.

 ![Graph files MSandMSMS](https://github.com/jsaintvanne/MyMSMSstudy/blob/develop/MSpurity/graph_file_MSandMSMS.jpg?raw=true)

 Here is the workflow for files containing MS and MS/MS in the same files.
 We can process it file by file, or run it with a lot of files also.
 We will retrieve the precursors easily because msConvert already prepare them when they are in the same file.
 We already have these informations and we can't mix MS/MS and their precursor between files because they are all in the same file.

-##### Checking if it works
+##### Testing

 ###### STD_MIX 1
 Test with `STD_MIX1` solo :